An extended non-magnetic phase in the spin-1/2 Heisenberg antiferromagnet from the ruby to the maple-leaf lattice: End Matter

 For the labeling convention of the MLL, the two basis vectors are given by

 Here, the lattice constant is set to $a = 1$.
 For the spiral PEPS ansatz on the square lattice, we map these vectors to the orthonormal vectors $\mathbf{a}_1 \mapsto -\hat e_y$ and $\mathbf{a}_2 \mapsto +\hat e_x$.
+For the triangular PEPS ansatz instead, the vectors $\mathbf{a}_1$ and $\mathbf{a}_2$ are directly spanning the lattice, but they are not orthogonal to each other.
 The spiral is then defined collectively for the six-site basis, still parametrized by a single two-dimensional wave vector $\mathbf{k} \in \mathbb R^2$.
-It is incorporated into the calculation of expectation values of vertical, horizontal and diagonal interactions on the square lattice.
+It is incorporated into the calculation of expectation values of vertical, horizontal and diagonal interactions on the square and triangular lattice.
 It is advantageous to choose the spiral rotation around the $y$-axis, which allows one to work entirely in the $xz$-plane.
-Here, a PEPS ansatz with purely real tensor coefficients can be used~\cite{Hasik2023}, which reduces the computation cost.
+Here, a PEPS ansatz with real-valued tensor coefficients can be used~\cite{Hasik2023}, which reduces the computation cost compared to a complex-valued simulation.
 The local unitary transformations on site $\mathbf{r}$ are then given by

 Due to the $\mathrm{SU}(2)$ symmetry of the Heisenberg Hamiltonian, its action on the interaction terms only depend on the relative position of the coarse-grained sites involved, so that we have $\mathbf{r}^\prime = \mathbf{a}_1$, $\mathbf{r}^\prime = \mathbf{a}_2$ and $\mathbf{r}^\prime = \mathbf{a}_1 + \mathbf{a}_2$ for the three types of interactions (vertical, horizontal and diagonal).
-The eighteen site unit cell of the classical ground state then corresponds to a wave vector $\mathbf{k} = (2\pi/3, 2\pi/3)$ on the coarse-grained square lattice.
+The eighteen site unit cell of the classical ground state then corresponds to a wave vector $\mathbf{k} = (2\pi/3, 2\pi/3)$ on the coarse-grained lattice.
 This is also the structure we found by numerically optimizing over $\mathbf{k}$ for the ground state outside the exact dimer phase.
 Note that if the structure of the ground state is known, a fixed wave vector $\mathbf{k}$ can also be imprinted, leaving only the bulk PEPS tensor to be variationally optimized.

 When including an external magnetic field, the Hamiltonian only possesses a $\mathrm{U}(1)$ symmetry.
 Fortunately, the spiral PEPS ansatz can still be used with a rotation around the axis of the field.
 However, in contrast to the $\mathrm{SU}(2)$-symmetric Hamiltonian, now a PEPS tensor with complex coefficients needs to be chosen.
 The wave vector can be optimized to find the correct structure for the ground states, which allows the spiral PEPS ansatz to capture the correct pattern for magnetization plateaus, as for instance found for the isotropic Heisenberg model on the maple-leaf lattice at $\langle S_z \rangle = 0$.